 - However, the biggest concern about using cotton buds (or any other objects) to remove earwax, is the risk of damage to the ear canal or eardrum and the potential to cause permanent harm to your hearing.

-There’s only safe and approved way to remove ear wax, and that’s by microsuction, so book an appointment today by clicking here.
+There’s only one safe and approved way to remove ear wax, and that’s by microsuction, so book an appointment today by clicking here.